YU000jp/Logseq-column-Layout/README.md

 ### Usage

-- When this plugin install, the style be applied to journals.
+- When install this plugin, styles be applied only to journals.
+Application will be excluded if the window size is less than 1850px.

-> By default, original right sidebar is turned on. it is possible to set in the plugin settings.

 ### Plugin Settings